 We require your personal data in order to record and consider your complaints and compliments and to contact you.
 This is a public task which we have a duty to fulfil.
 Wewill only share your information if it is necessary, for resolving your complaint or we deemed the sharing compatible with the purpose your information was provided.
 We will not further share your information without your consent.
 Your information will be kept securely for 4 years and then deleted.

 Review

-This policy and procedure was approved by the Council's Standards and Audit Committee in July 2024 and will be formally reviewed in July 2025 and updated as and when necessary.
+This policy and procedure was approved by the Council's Standards and Audit Committee in July 2024 and is reviewed every six months and updated as and when necessary.
+The last review was August 2025.